 The Brigade will start with an orientation day (registration and safety training) on July 15, 2017 at Florenceville, NB and finish the following Saturday, July 22 with a short paddle through the harbour in Saint John.
 Actual paddling will start on Sunday, July 16 and most days will see the brigade cover between 40 and 60 kilometers.
 We will be reviewing the route with local paddlers to ensure accessible landing spots and camping facilities are available, so there may be some changes.

 Registration is now open.
 We can only handle 12 crews as a maximum due to limited camping spaces at some of the overnight stops, so get your registration in early – first come, first served.
-Crew fee is a maximum of $2400, which will include all camping fees and events along the route, with crews responsible for additional food and entertainment expenses, as well as transport to and from the event.
+Crew fee is set at $2000, which will include all camping fees and events along the route, with crews responsible for additional food and entertainment expenses, as well as transport to and from the event.
 Early registration requires a deposit of $500 (which will be credited against the total crew fee).
 Crews are responsible for supplying their own canoe and paddling equipment, including necessary safety gear.
 More details are contained in the general plan.
 Further information about events and meals will be communicated as details are finalized.

 Contact: firstname.lastname@example.org or email@example.com